stevecalla/create-readme/README-PROFILE.md

 -->
 ## Future Enhancements

-This app can be enhanced by adding more detail instructions, functionality to upload images and video files, allow users to select sections of the readme then build the readme dynamically using the fs append feature and more.
+This app can be enhanced by (a) creating the ability to add multiple teams with functionality to switch between teams on the webpage, (b) ability to add a team name and mission, (c) provide more or custom detail about each team member such as the ability to upload a photo, add pronouns, add fun facts, add a phone number and more, (d) the ability to add or delete team members (which can now be done but it's a complete re-build rather than amending the current team), (e) the abiility to modify team member information on the website or from the command line, (f) the ability to customize the page with team colors, icons or other team specific/brand details and (f) more.
 <!--
 1. TBD
 2. TBD